 Every spring, the Shenandoah Valley comes into full bloom, transforming the mountainous landscape near Winchester, Va. into a colorful array of flowers and fresh fruits.
 To celebrate, the city of Winchester hosts the Shenandoah Apple Blossom Festival each year, a 10-day series of events centered around the blooming apple trees.

-The event is one of the largest in the mid-Atlantic area, featuring more than 45 events including the Coronation of Queen Shenandoah, the Grand Feature Parade, band competitions, dances, a carnival, a 10K run, and firefighter events.
+The event is one of the largest in the mid-Atlantic area, featuring many events including the Coronation of Queen Shenandoah, the Grand Feature Parade, band competitions, dances, a carnival, a 10K run, and firefighter events.

 Major Events and Attractions

 With many events taking place over the course of 10 days in mid-spring, the Shenandoah Apple Blossom Festival provides ample opportunities to enjoy all the city of Winchester has to offer—from dancing to wine tasting and everything in between.
 The Apple Blossom Carnival also runs throughout the entire festival and features a variety of rides and activities the whole family will enjoy.

 One of the most popular events of the festival, Coronation of Queen Shenandoah starts off the festivities.
 Each year, nominations are made for Queen Shenandoah by festival organizers, former queens, past celebrities, and political figures.
 Miss Apple Blossom Festival is the official hostess of the event and the winner of the Miss America pageant held at Daniel Morgan Middle School each November.